TIBCOSoftware/snappydata/docs/kubernetes.md

 <a id= jdbckubernetes> </a>
 ### Connecting SnappyData Using JDBC Driver

-For Kubernetes deployments, JDBC clients can connect to SnappyData system using the **snappydata-locator-public** service.
+For Kubernetes deployments, JDBC clients can connect to SnappyData cluster using the JDBC URL that is derived from the **snappydata-locator-public** service.

 **To connect to SnappyData using JDBC driver in Kubernetes:**